G-gerbes, principal 2-group bundles and characteristic classes: Generalized morphisms and principal Lie 2-group bundles

-\begin{ex} Let $M$ be a smooth manifold and $G$ be a (non abelian) Lie group.
-A non abelian 2-cocycle \cites{Giraud,Moerdijk,Dedecker1,Dedecker2} on $M$ with values in $G$ relative to an open covering $\gendex{U_i}{i\in I}$ of $M$ is a collection of smooth maps
+\begin{example} Let $M$ be a smooth manifold and $G$ be a (non-abelian) Lie group.
+A non abelian 2-cocycle~\cites{Giraud,Moerdijk,Dedecker1,Dedecker2} on $M$ with values in $G$ relative to an open covering $\gendex{U_i}{i\in I}$ of $M$ is a collection of smooth maps

 satisfying the following relations: